 If you need to insert some mathematical equations, you can do so in Google Docs.
 You do not even have to copy it from any other third party website since there is an option that will let you add different equations.
 The format will be given by Google Docs, and you have to insert the values to complete it.
 It is possible to insert an algebraic equation, functional equation, integral equation, and more.
 Just go to Insert > Equation and select one format to insert.

 4] Insert comment

-Say you have written some words in the different language and you want to translate it for the benefit of those who may not understand that term.
+Say you have written some words in a different language and you want to translate them for the benefit of those who may not understand that term.
 In such a scenario, you can add a comment so that other people can understand its meaning.
 You can also add a comment if you wish to reference something.
 To do so, select a word or text in your editor and click on the Comment button.
 Now you can write down your comment.

 5] Use Thesaurus